 We take this change of investment strategy into account when calculating the projected maturity value for a lifestyle fund at retirement.
 Otherwise the projected maturity values would be unrealistically high because it would be based solely on the investments in the growth stage of the lifestyling process.

 Find out how changes in the way we show projection rates affects your pension or investment product(Opens new window).

 I pay regular contributions but the table shows these as reducing?(Expand content) (Minimise content)

 We’ve assumed that you’ll pay the same contributions (taking account of any increase in contribution that you've chosen) for the life of your plan.
 However, like your investments, these are affected by inflation, so we’ve shown these contributions after an adjustment for inflation of 2.50% a year.
 This is a regulatory requirement for all pension providers.

 My statement mentions tax-free cash but not how much it will be?(Expand content) (Minimise content)

 We don’t show a projection for tax-free cash if your pension could be less than £120 a year.

 Why do yearly statements projections show tax-free cash of 25% of fund value?(Expand content) (Minimise content)

-We didn’t used to show tax-free cash.
-We’ve included this option because most of our customers take this.
+Tax-free cash was not shown previously.
+We’ve now included this option because most of our customers take this.

 What’s changed for savings and investment products, for example endowments, ISAs or bonds?(Expand content) (Minimise content)